Join our newsletter for updates and exclusive content!

 The Full Time Van Lifer - 400 ah

-We recommend full time vanlifers have at least 400 ah of lithium battery capacity onboard their van conversion.
-Most van lifers will use less than half of this on a daily basis, but when being entirely self reliant on your off grid power system there will inevitably be days where you don’t generate much power at all.
+We recommend full time vanlifers have at least 400 ah of lithium battery capacity onboard their campervan conversion.
+Most van lifers will use less than half of this on a daily basis, but there will inevitably be days where you don’t generate much power at all.
 In those scenarios it’s great to not run out of power and have your batteries die on you.

 Recommended Battery Options: